Putin says US and UK were behind Black Sea 'provocation'

 Speaking in a marathon call-in show, Putin also revealed that he received the domestically produced Sputnik V coronavirus vaccine and urged Russians to get vaccinated as the country battles a devastating surge of cases and deaths amid widespread hesitancy to get the shot.

 Britain, which like most other nations didn't recognize Russia's 2014 annexation of Crimea, insisted the Defender wasn’t fired upon and said it was sailing in Ukrainian waters.
-The U.S. Defense Department had no immediate comment on Putin's claim that one of its aircraft was operating in concert with the British ship.
+“HMS Defender was conducting innocent passage through Ukrainian territorial waters in accordance with international law,” Britain’s Defense Ministry said Wednesday.

 Asked if the events could have triggered a global war, Putin responded that the West wouldn't risk a full-scale conflict.

-“Even if we sank that ship, it wouldn’t put the world on the brink of World War III because those who do it know that they can’t emerge as winners in that war, and it’s very important,” Putin said.
-The statement followed Russian officials' warning that if a Western warship enters the waters again, the military could fire on it.
+“Even if we had sunk that ship, it would be hard to imagine that it would put the world on the brink of World War III because those who do it know that they can’t emerge as winners in that war, and it’s very important,” Putin said.
+The statement followed Russian officials’ warning that if a Western warship enters the waters again, the military could fire on it.

-Putin charged that the U.S. aircraft’s apparent mission was to monitor the Russian military’s response to the British destroyer.
+Putin charged that the U.S. reconnaissance aircraft that took off from the Greek island of Crete was operating in concert with the British ship on an apparent mission to monitor the Russian military’s response to the British destroyer.

 “It was clearly a provocation, a complex one involving not only the British but also the Americans,” he said, adding that Moscow was aware of the U.S. intentions and responded accordingly to avoid revealing sensitive data.

+Asked about Putin’s claim, Navy Capt.
+Wendy Snyder, the chief of public affairs for the U.S. European Command, said that “yes, we did have aircraft in operations,” but reaffirmed the Pentagon’s earlier dismissal of the Russian description of the incident as false.

+“We are operating in and watching everything in the Black Sea region, as we always do,” Snyder said.

-The Russian leader lamented that the move closely followed his summit with U.S. President Joe Biden in Geneva this month.
+The Russian leader specifically lamented that the incident closely followed his summit with U.S. President Joe Biden in Geneva this month.

 “The world is undergoing a radical change,” he said.
 “Our U.S. partners realize that, and that's why the Geneva meeting took place.
 But on the other hand, they are trying to secure their monopolist stance, resulting in threats and destructive action such as drills, provocations and sanctions.”